xieyuheng/inner/src/note/type-theory/type-theory.md

 ## The subject of type theory

-Type theory appear in every aspects of knowledge, when it appears, it always serves as a bridge between two other knowledge domains.
+Type theory appear in every aspects of knowledge, when it appears, it always serves as a bridge between two knowledge domains.

 ## The methodology of type theory